tanishamanickavelan/IMAGE-RECOGNITION/README.md

-# Image recognition is a widely used application of machine learning, where
-algorithms analyze digital images by measuring pixel values.
-It's employed in various contexts, including face recognition, which identifies individuals and can trigger relevant notifications.
+# Image recognition is a widely used application of machine learning, wherealgorithms analyze digital images by measuring pixel values.
+It's employed invarious contexts, including face recognition, which identifies individuals and can trigger relevant notifications.
 This showcases the practicality and versatility of machine learning in diverse fields.